saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 | __Framework__ | jQuery  | jQuery  | Node.js | Node.js                   |
 | __Count__               | 8957    | 15956   | 11593   | 2938                      |

-Although Windows was the most popular operating system and JavaScript was the language of developers choice per sei, looking at operating system combination with programming language shows that JavaScript is still the preferred language of majority while Linux being the most loved operating system in all 4 years of study (table below).
+Although Windows was the most popular operating system and JavaScript was the language of developers choice per sei, looking at the operating system combination with the programming language shows that JavaScript is still the preferred language of majority while Linux being the most popular operating system in all 4 years of study (table below).

 |                    | 2020       | 2019       | 2018       | 2017                      |